Can Cars Written Off Be Repaired?

 Don’t forget that you are required to inform the DVLA in the event that your vehicle was written off by the insurance company.
 If you don’t do this, you may find yourself receiving a penalty where you need to pay a fine of £1,000.

-To find out more about your specific situation, check your insurance policy or you may also consult your insurer about what your options are in case your car has been written off.
+To find out more about your specific situation, check your insurance policy or you may also consult your insurer about what your options are in the case that your car has been written off. 👍